-The ideal way to explore New England in the summer is definitely by boat.
-You have the ability to explore beautiful harbors and towns yet escape the crowds that so often flock to these areas during the warmer months.
-Whenever you feel like it, simply escape the crowds and heat by setting off for an isolated anchorage, where you can leave at peace.
+The ideal way to explore New England in the summer is by boat.
+You can explore beautiful harbors and towns yet escape the crowds that often flock to these areas during the warmer months.
+Escape the crowds and heat whenever you feel like it by setting off for an isolated anchorage, where you can live in peace.

 Must See New England Places